psi4j/sunsetr/README.md

 transition_duration = 45 # Transition duration in minutes (5-120)

 #[Geolocation]
-latitude = 41.850033     # Geographic latitude (auto-detected on first run) longitude = -87.650055   # Geographic longitude (use 'sunsetr geo' to change)
+latitude = 30.267153     # Geographic latitude (auto-detected on first run) longitude = -97.743057   # Geographic longitude (use 'sunsetr geo' to change)
 ```

 ### Key Settings Explained

 - **`backend = "auto"`** (recommended): Automatically detects your compositor and uses the appropriate backend.
 Use auto if you plan on using sunsetr on both Hyprland and other Wayland compositors like niri or Sway. (⭐ **Note:** The new Hyprland backend replaces hyprsunset entirely, but you can still choose to use hyprsunset as a backend with `backend = "hyprsunset"`)
 - **`smoothing = true`**: Provides smooth transitions when sunsetr starts and stops.
 The durations are configurable via `startup_duration` and `shutdown_duration` (0.1-60 seconds).
 The `adaptive_interval` controls the base update interval for the adaptive algorithm. (⭐ **Note:** Smoothing is only available using the Wayland backend.
-Hyprland users will experience Hyprland's built-in smooth transitions instead.)
+Hyprland users will experience Hyprland's built-in CTM animations instead.)
 - **`transition_mode = "geo"`** (default): Automatically calculates sunset/sunrise times based on your geographic location.
 Use `sunsetr geo` to select your city or let it auto-detect from your timezone.
 This provides the most natural transitions that change throughout the year.
 - **Other transition modes**:
   - `"static"` maintains constant temperature/gamma values without any time-based transitions